 You’re never going to persuade each other.

 Not as long as you contradict each other.
-You’re just reacting now.
+You’re just reacting and trying (in vain) to change each other’s minds.

 Follow this simple process, each taking a turn to be Speaker and Listener.